Giving Back Our commitment to the community

 Cradles to Crayons

 We have volunteered on-site at the Cradles to Crayons Chicago facility, assembling packages made up of essential items for children who live in homeless or low-income situations.
-Additionally, we had a firm-wide clothing, book, and toy drive for this program.
+We also ran a firm-wide clothing, book, and toy drive for this program.

 Random Acts of Flowers

-We volunteered at Random Acts of Flowers, spending a morning creating floral arrangements with donated, recycled flowers which were then delivered to individuals in assisted living facilities.
+We volunteered at Random Acts of Flowers, spending a morning creating floral arrangements with donated, recycled flowers that were delivered to individuals in assisted-living facilities.

 Greater Chicago Food Depository

-Our team participated in a food packing event at the Greater Chicago Food Depository on the South Side of Chicago, where we organized and packed approximately 3 tons of produce for delivery to underserved communities.
+Our team participated in a food packing event at the Greater Chicago Food Depository on the South Side of Chicago, where we organized and packed approximately three tons of produce for delivery to underserved communities.